jdlovin7185/Chat-app/README.md

-# Chat-app
+Technologies used - React Native, Google Firebase, expo, babel

-This app was created using React Native
+The purpose of this app was to build a mobile application that can be downloaded.
+This allows users to create a username and start a conversation as if they were in a chat room.
+If the app goes offline, the app will still keep the latest messages there.
+It allows a user to share photos and their location of where they are.

-In order to use this app, all you have to do is download Expo into the CLI Download Expo onto your mobile device if you would like but is not necessary
+To run this app -

-The purpose of this project was to create a chat application that anyone could use
+'expo run'

-It uses Google to store messages into the database and allows a user to still enter the chat while offline
+You can simulate the app if you have Xcode on your laptop or desktop.
+This app does not work Android as it won't render correctly.